huaweicloud/terraform-provider-huaweicloud/docs/resources/fgs_async_invoke_configuration.md

 * `id` - Specifies a resource ID in UUID format.

+* `created_at` - The creation time of the asynchronous invocation, in RFC3339 format.

+* `updated_at` - The latest update time of the asynchronous invocation, in RFC3339 format.

 ## Import

 The configurations can be imported using their related `function_urn`, e.g.